Identify Your Own Calls (Swift)

 }

-Just general local file maintenance, note that the directory needs to be readable by the Extension as well.
+It’s just regular local file maintenance; the key point is that the directory must be accessible from the Extension as well.

-4. To convert the general iOS phone format into a format recognizable by the database, you can refer to the following two replacement methods:
+To convert the standard iOS phone number format into a format accepted by the identification database, you can refer to the following two replacement methods:

 var newNumber = "0255667788,0718"